chriscomeau/CoinyBlock/README.md

 * SpriteKit, UIKit, CoreAnimation
 * StickerPack extension

 **Note**: This project is for reference only and does not compile.
-Some image/sound assets and libraries were removed.
+Some images/sounds/APIs/libraries were removed to prevent cloning.
+Also needs a good cleanup/refactoring.

 ##### Links